 COVID-19 has disrupted the traditional student experience.
-Last year, many students had to grapple with transitioning to an entirely online mode of course delivery.
-Since then, countless others have begun their programs virtually from overseas, without having once stepped inside a classroom.
+Over the past two years, many students had to grapple with transitioning to an entirely online mode of course delivery.
+Since then, countless others have begun their programs virtually from overseas, some without having once stepped inside a classroom.

-For those who were already studying on-campus, or were able to travel to Canada when designated learning institutions (DLIs) began welcoming back international students last Fall, it must have felt at times like a solitary experience.
+For those who were already studying on-campus, or were able to travel to Canada when designated learning institutions (DLIs) began welcoming back international students in Fall 2020, it must have felt at times like a solitary experience.
 The need to socially distance to stop the spread of COVID-19 has left many students feeling isolated, and has prevented them from forming new friendships and attachments.
-And, with travel restrictions in place, students cannot easily visit friends and family overseas.
+And, with travel restrictions still in place, students cannot easily visit friends and family overseas.

 The Impact of Mental Health Issues on Student Performance

 Mental health issues have very real consequences for students and can impact their academic performance.
 According to a study published in the Medical Care Research and Review, mental health issues can impact a student’s:

 Fortunately, there are resources available to help students, and many of them are free.
 We’ll explore several below.

 What to Do If You Require Immediate Help

 If you’re concerned about your safety or the safety of someone you know, your first step should always be to call 911 (or the equivalent if abroad).

 If you find yourself in a crisis situation, you can also contact Crisis Services Canada by: